Mystery fiction: 21st century

-Interest in mystery fiction continues to this day because of various television shows which have used mystery themes and the many juvenile and adult novels which continue to be published.
+Interest in mystery fiction continues to this day partly because of various television shows which have used mystery themes and the many juvenile and adult novels which continue to be published.
 There is some overlap with "thriller" or "suspense" novels and authors in those genres may consider themselves mystery novelists.
 Comic books and graphic novels have carried on the tradition, and film adaptations or the even-more-recent web-based detective series, have helped to re-popularize the genre in recent times.

 Classifications

 Detective fiction

-Though the origins of the genre date back to ancient literature and One Thousand and One Nights, the modern detective story as we know it was invented by Edgar Allan Poe in the mid-19th century through his short story, The Murders in the Rue Morgue, which featured arguably the world's first fictional detective, C. Auguste Dupin.
-However, detective fiction was pioneered and popularized only later, in the late 19th century, by Sir Arthur Conan Doyle's Sherlock Holmes stories, considered milestones in crime fiction.
+Though the origins of the genre date back to ancient literature and One Thousand and One Nights, the modern detective story as it is known today was invented by Edgar Allan Poe in the mid-19th century through his 1841 short story "The Murders in the Rue Morgue", which featured arguably the world's first fictional detective, C. Auguste Dupin.
+However, detective fiction was popularized only later, in the late 19th century, by Sir Arthur Conan Doyle's Sherlock Holmes stories, considered milestones in crime fiction.

 The detective story shares some similarities with mystery fiction in that it also has a mystery to be solved, clues, red herrings, some plot twists along the way and a detective denouement, but differs on several points.
 Most of the Sherlock Holmes stories feature no suspects at all, while mystery fiction, in contrast, features a large number of them.
 As noted, detective stories feature professional and retired detectives, while mystery fiction almost exclusively features amateur detectives.
 Finally, detective stories focus on the detective and how the crime was solved, while mystery fiction concentrates on the identity of the culprit and how the crime was committed, a distinction that separated And Then There Were None from other works of Agatha Christie.

+A common subgenre of detective fiction is the Whodunit.
+Whodunits experienced an increase in popularity during the Golden Age of Detective Fiction of the 1920s-1940s, when it was the primary style of detective fiction.
+This subgenre is classified as a detective story where the reader is given clues throughout as to who the culprit is, giving the reader the opportunity to solve the crime before it is revealed.
+During the Golden Age, whodunits were written primarily by women, however Wilkie Collins' The Moonstone is often recognized as one of the first examples of the genre.

 True crime

-The true crime is a literary genre that recounts real crimes committed by real people, almost half focusing on serial killers.
+True crime is a literary genre that recounts real crimes committed by real people, almost half focusing on serial killers.
 Criticized by many as being insensitive to those personally acquainted with the incidents, it is often categorized as trash culture.
 Having basis on reality, it shares more similarities with docufiction than the mystery genre.
-Unlike fiction of the kind, it doesn't focus much on the identity of the culprit and has no red herrings or clues, but often emphasizes how the culprit was caught and their motivations behind their actions.
+Unlike fiction of the kind, it does not focus much on the identity of the culprit and has no red herrings or clues, but often emphasizes how the culprit was caught and their motivations behind their actions.